 Facts & Stats

-- According to a report by Second Harvest and Value Chain Management International:
+- According to the updated report by Second Harvest and Value Chain Management International (October 2024):

-- Across Canada, nearly 60% of all food produced is wasted – that’s 35.5 million tonnes of food waste, 32% of which is still edible.
-This amounts to a staggering loss of $49.46 billion in value.
+- Across Canada, nearly 46.5% of all food produced is wasted – that’s 21.18 million metric tonnes of food waste, nearly 41.7% of which is still edible – enough to feed more than 17 million people every year!
+This amounts to a staggering loss of $58 billion in value.

 - When organic material is sent to landfill to decompose it releases methane into the atmosphere, which is a greenhouse gas 25 times more potent than carbon dioxide, and amongst the two largest waste streams found in landfills in Canada.
 When composted food waste can turn into a valuable nutrient in compost it can then be applied to farming.
 When broken down in an anaerobic digester methane can be captured to produce renewable natural gas.